Optimize readme fetching by changing the system of readme detection

 <list_of_patterns>List in order of picked renderer either global, or local

-#7 Updated by Johannes Bornhold almost 3 years ago
+#7 Updated by Johannes Bornhold about 3 years ago

 The issue itself got fixed in https://internal-code.rhodecode.com/rhodecode-enterprise-ce/pull-request/2647